AdobeDocs/experience-manager-learn.en/help/spa-react-tutorial/extend-component.md

     }
     ```

-    These methods will be exposed via the JSON model API and passed to the Angular component.
+    These methods will be exposed via the JSON model API and passed to the React component.

 3. Open `CardImpl.java`.
 This is the implementation of `Card.java` interface.
 This implementation has already ben partially stubbed out to accelerate the tutorial.
 Notice the use of the `@Model` and `@Exporter` annotations to ensure the Sling Model is able to be serialized as JSON via the Sling Model Exporter.